 Below you can learn how to meet these work rules, if you might be exempt, and ways that you can further your career.

-You can also further your education and career while you meet your work rules through the SNAP Path to Work program.
+You can also further your education and career while you meet your work rules through the DTA Pathways to Work program.

 General SNAP work rules